EtharV2/EtharV2/README.md

 - 👀 I’m interested in personal growth and creating a lifestyle to inspire
 - 🌱 I’m currently learning JavaScript to become Front-end developer
 - 💞️ I’m looking to collaborate with people witch have dreams.
 I respect people who work on themselves and don't run away from seemingly impossible goals.
-- 📫 How to reach me IG: /jakubdockalek, FB: /jakub.dockalek, e-mail: jakub.doc@seznam.cz
+- 📫 How to reach me IG: /jakubdockalek, e-mail: jdockalek@gmail.com

 <!---
 EtharV2/EtharV2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.